critmcdonald/javascript-charts/03_javascript.md

 ## JavaScript and HighCharts

+JavaScript is the brains and muscle of your page, giving it logic and making it able to move and change.

 [Google charts](https://developers.google.com/chart/interactive/docs/quick_start) is a JavaScript library that inserts interactive charts onto your page.

-JavaScript can find an element on page through the Document Object Model, or DOM, which is really just a map of all the elements on the page.
-Developers help this by identifying HTML elements on a page through the use of an `id` or `class`.

 It's all a bunch of magic until you work with it a while.
 We'll lay in the pieces for a simple chart, and then describe those pieces.
 It's basically the [Quickstart section from Google Charts site](https://developers.google.com/chart/interactive/docs/quick_start).